When Mom Fails…Crickets

 First of all, you should be the primary source.
 Unless you’re radically disqualified in some odd way, you have no business shirking your responsibility to speak to your children about sexuality.
 And also, as with anything else from driving to calculus to piano lessons, there’s nothing wrong with outsourcing a portion of the work to trusted members of the community.
 There’s no rule that says your kid has to learn only from you.

 As far as who you trust, of course that’s a judgment call you make in your context.
 I think it’s safe to say that if you’re relying on government-funded schools to do the heavy lifting for you, you’re bound for trouble.
-You hand your 5-year-olds over to enemies of the faith to be catechized for years on end, and then be surprised when your 16-year-olds act like they’ve been catechized by the enemy.
+You can’t hand your 5-year-olds over to enemies of the faith to be catechized for years on end, and then be surprised when your 16-year-olds act like they’ve been catechized by the enemy.
 So stock their lives with people that you trust to talk with them about topics that matter.
 Too many Christian parents isolate their kids.
 Sometimes it’s out of fear, but often there’s an ego component.
 It starts with a (possibly well-intended) sense that “I should be the person my kid talks with about this,” but then proceeds to wondering, “What does it say about me as a parent if my kid talks with someone else?”
 Finding that option intolerable, the parents attempt to deny their children other options.
 Listen, I’ve been doing youth work for a really long time.
 I promise you, if you draw the circle too tight, they’ll find someone outside your circle, and it won’t be someone you’d have picked.
 It’s much smarter to give your kids easy access to interested and trustworthy adults, and then trust the adults to do the job.
 Paradoxically, if you’re not afraid, your kids will see that, and most of the time they’ll come to you.

 1. Is the church (or small group) actually stepping up, or are they just outsourcing this uncomfortable job back to parents?